 No one has a defect-free personality or makes the right social choices every time.
 We all have flaws that sometimes annoy other people.
 We don't always come off the way we'd like.
 Sometimes our conversations are forced and go nowhere.
-Sometimes we make corny jokes that don't go over well.
+Sometimes we make corny jokes that get a pity laugh at best.
 You're not perfect, but neither is anyone else, and by-and-large most people still get by.

 Another thing, one that you've probably heard before, is that everyone has their insecurities.
-Good looking, seemingly together, confident people get nervous about things too.
+Good looking, seemingly together, confident people get nervous too.
 They worry about how they come across to their friends.
-They may also get insecure about little things that you have no problem with (e.g., feeling anxious when they first enter a party and everyone turns to focus on them).
+They may also get insecure about little things that you have no problem with (e.g., feeling anxious when they first enter a party and everyone turns to look at them).

 Finally, you can't win with everyone.
 Some people just aren't going to be drawn to what you have to offer.
-Hey, I've even heard criticisms of Ghandi and Mother Theresa.
+There are criticisms of Ghandi and Mother Theresa.
 As long as you can get enough people to like you that you can have a solid group of friends, that should be enough.

 You try to see yourself accurately

-It's hard to improve yourself if you have a blind spot to half of your problems.
+It's hard to improve yourself if you have a blind spot to half your problems.
 Self-awareness takes a long time to develop.
-Putting your ego aside is important here as well.
-If you're too invested in seeing yourself as perfect and flawless, your mind will keep you from perceiving a lot of your weaknesses.
+Putting your ego aside is important as well.
+If you're too invested in seeing yourself as perfect and flawless, your mind will keep you from seeings the spots where you can make improvements.
 We've all known someone with a ton of issues, who thought they were awesome, and that all the problems in their life were the fault of other people or outside forces.
 Of course, they were in no position to make any real changes.

 You don't look at changes in a Black and White, Either/Or way